Index

 The available customization options are:

-• Select which IP Address Ranges to use, restricting the Discovery to a specific area of the network (reducing Discovery time) or specify a new (un-configured) IP Address Range
+• Select which IP Address Ranges to use or specify a new (un-configured) IP Address Range

 • Switch from IP Address Ranges (IPv4 only) to the Hosts file (IPv4/6) as the source for IPs to target